miki iwamura

 Picture

 “A perfect image is a rare moment when all elements align- the light, the composition, the gesture, the expression.
-You, as a photographer, are not there.
-You, as a photographer, become a channel for the extraordinary moment that is in front of you.”
+You, as a photographer, are not there. you, as a photographer, become a channel for the extraordinary moment that is in front of you.”

 -Miki Iwamura

 Miki Iwamura was born in Japan and raised in Tokyo and New York.
-Her formative years have developed a strong foundation for diversity, which eventually lead her to various corners of the world with a camera.
+Her formative years have developed a strong foundation for diversity, which eventually led her to various corners of the world with a camera.
 For her, travel is about learning and observing nuances and traditions.

 Picture

-Copyright © 2022 Miki Iwamura
+Copyright © 2026 Miki Iwamura

 All Rights Reserved.